adaptlearning/adapt-contrib-confidenceSlider/README.md

 **\_linkedToId** (string): The component ID of a slider to which this slider can be linked.
 This is optional and if set, will disable user interaction until a selection is submitted on the linked slider.

+**ariaScaleName** (string): This will be read out by screen readers when focusing on the scale input (slider handle).
+An appropriate name should give context to which the scale is a measurement of.
+The default is `confidence`.

 **labelStart** (string): Text/characters that appear at the start of the slider scale.

 **labelEnd** (string): Text/characters that appear at the end of the slider scale.